GoogleCloudPlatform/deploymentmanager-samples/community/cloud-foundation/docs/testing.md

  ✓ Verifying subnets were deleted in deployment my-gcp-project-network
 ```

-It's Important to notice that the test files attempt to use as much as possible the
+It's important to notice that the test files attempt to remain similar much as possible
-*example configs* available under each of the `examples/` directory.
-This will keep
+to the *example configs* available under each of the respective template `examples/` directory.
-examples consistent with the tests.
-For example, the `network.bats`
+This will keep examples consistent with the tests.
-test file uses the `templates/network/examples/network.yaml` config.

 ## Temporary files and fixtures